Craniofrontonasal dysplasia: Diagnosis

 The diagnosis CFND is established only after the presence of a mutation in the EFNB1 gene has been determined.
 Physical manifestations are not necessarily part of the diagnostic criteria, but can help guide in the right direction.
 This is due to the large heterogeneity between patients regarding phenotypic expression.

 20% of the patients that present with CFND-like characteristics do not display a mutation in the EFNB1 gene.
 The group of patients diagnosed with CFND is thus often overestimated.
 However, it is important to distinguish this population from CFND for research purposes.
 On the other hand, especially in males, it is possible that someone is a carrier of the EFNB1 gene mutation yet does not present with any physical manifestations.
-Screening for the presence of an EFNB1 mutation is thus the most reliable method to establish the diagnosis CFND.

 Genetic counseling or prenatal screening may be advised if there is a reason to suspect the presence of an EFNB1 gene mutation.
 Prenatal screening may be done by performing an ultrasound, where can be searched specifically for hypertelorism or a bifid nasal tip.
 However, this is quite difficult as facial involvement may not be obvious at such an early age, especially in cases with mild phenotypic presentation.
 The most definitive way to prove the presence of CFND is done by genetic testing, through amniocentesis and chorionic villus sampling.
 This however carries a greater risk of premature termination of the pregnancy.